The Australian Health System promotes preventative health care.

 You may wish to visit a doctor near where you live.
 In Australia, a doctor is often referred to as a GP (General Practitioner) or MP (Medical Practitioner).
 A list of doctors names, locations and phone numbers can be found in the Yellow Pages Telephone Directory, L-Z, under Medical Practitioners - Locality Guide for the nearest medical centre in your suburb.

 Some doctors' clinics are open 7 days.
 However, they do NOT provide a 24-hour service.
-Check the Yellow Pages for details of an after-hours service near you.
+Use your favourite search engine to find details of an after-hours service near you.
+Alternatively, you can use Allianz Global Assist's Find a Doctor page to locate a GP near you.

 Each public hospital has a 24-hour Emergency and Casualty department where you may seek help after hours and during weekends.
 Expect to wait a long time to see a doctor at a public hospital unless of course it is an emergency.
 You should check the details of your policy benefits regarding treatment in a public hospital with your OSHC provider.